 This is why milk is considered a nutrient punch to the body.
 In fact, a glass of milk can provide the same amount of Vitamin D as 100 gms of fish, the same amount of calcium as 2 1/4 broccoli, as much potassium as one banana, and as much Vitamin A as two baby carrots.

 So What are the Benefits of Milk for Diabetics

 Several studies have shown a relationship between milk and diabetes.
 In fact, certain studies have stated adding milk to the diet can reduce the risk of diabetes.
 However, the studies also stated the results could also factor in lifestyle changes too.
 Moreover, the fat present in milk is saturated fat, which is proven to have helped in Type-2 diabetes.

 One point to be noted is that selecting the type of milk is essential, especially in the case of diabetes.
 This mainly depends on your daily diet, daily carbohydrate intake, and the flavours you prefer.

-The best way to find the best-suited milk for diabetics is by checking blood sugar levels using a handy glucometer.
+The best way to find the best-suited milk for diabetics is by consulting your health coach.

 We are sorry that this post was not useful for you!